dresden-elektronik/raspbee2-rtc/README.md

            System clock synchronized: no
               NTP service: inactive
           RTC in local TZ: no</code></pre>

+   On Raspberry Pi OS **Trixie or newer**:

+   timedatectl automatically configures the RTC time. hwclock does not exist anymore.
+You can check RTC time with:

+           timedatectl

 ## Troubleshooting
 If something went wrong during install please consider the following error sources: